xanmankey/FishingForPhish/docs/api.rst

 The initialize class has 3 attributes: dataDir, driver, and BS:

+TODO: how to get rid of grey bar on the left?

    * dataDir=None
       The home directory for the scraped files.
 This includes a screenshots, html, css, and datasets directory.
 If left None, an empty
       "data" directory following the file system structure will be created.